As Car Companies Pledge To Go All-Electric In Coming Years, Designs Are Getting More Stylish

 by Doug Dunbar | CBS 11

-NORTH TEXAS (CBSDFW.COM) – On a recent sunny Saturday, a local car show was buzzing.READ MORE: Debate Over Short-Term Rentals To Heat Up At Dallas City Hall Wednesday
+NORTH TEXAS (CBSDFW.COM) – On a recent sunny Saturday, a local car show was buzzing.READ MORE: 2 People Shot Outside 7-Eleven Near Grapevine Mills Mall

 Nearly two dozen cars, and not a single one of them needed a drop of gas.